rh-ei-stp/amqstreams-multicluster-ref-arch/README.md

 Instructions below deploys two operators and two kafka and zookeper clusters in different namespaces simulating multiple clusters/environments.
 E.g. amq-operator-a, datacenter-a namespaces represent Production Cluster.
 Whereas, amq-operator-b, datacenter-b namespaces represent DR Cluster.

-Get a [pull secret](https://access.redhat.com/terms-based-registry/#/accounts) for the registry.redhat.con and store it in a file called `pull-secret.base64`
+Get a [pull secret](https://access.redhat.com/terms-based-registry/#/accounts) for the registry.redhat.com and store it in a file called `pull-secret.base64`

 In order to deploy execute the following steps